health-ai/health-ai.github.io/_events/2018-05-30-problems-and-solutoins.md

     speaker: Everyone
     time: '11:15'
 ---
 The third seminar with one short talk and lightning talks from everyone interested in presenting their projects.
-Pitch problem, dataset, or solution.
+Pitch a problem, a dataset, or a solution.